 The teaching of phonics will take place regularly in Foundation Stage and Key Stage One, it will either be taught in discrete phonics sessions or form part of other literacy based teaching activities such as guided reading or writing.
-Phonics teaching will follow the recommended structure of: 'Revisit, Teach, Practise and Apply,' from the DfES 'Letters and Sounds'.
+Phonics teaching will follow the recommended structure of: 'Revisit, Teach, Practise and Apply,'.
 Sessions maybe taught by either Class Teachers or Teaching Assistants.
-However, planning for groups of learners will be done by Class Teachers or the Phonics Lead.
+However, Class Teachers or the Phonics Lead will do planning for groups of learners.